 Medical marijuana remains a contentious subject for many, but the benefits of the plant can no longer be denied.
 Twenty-eight states have now legalized the medical use of marijuana, including most recently Arkansas, North Dakota, Montana and Florida, who all passed medical use amendments during the 2016 election.
-Most of these states won’t see prescriptions being issued until well into 2017, but the first major hurdle has been passed in more than half of the states in the country.
+Most of these states won’t see a medical marijuana prescription being issued until well into 2017, but the first major hurdle has been passed in more than half of the states in the country.

 Three things you need

 Anyone seeking a medical marijuana prescription for any of the qualifying conditions will need three things, regardless of what state they reside in.

 - Proof of residence: Patients will need to provide proof they are a resident of a medical marijuana state.

 - A qualifying condition: Conditions that qualify for the use of medical marijuana vary greatly from state to state.

 - Documentation from a doctor: Finally, patients will be required to receive a prescription from at least one medical professional.

 Once you have all three of these things, you will be able to pick up a prescription at a state-run marijuana dispensary.
 Now that you know what you need, the question remains: What conditions qualify for a prescription of medical marijuana?